Update: ‘Design,’ ‘Manufacturing,’ and ‘Scout SUV Release Date’ sections updated.

 Magna, the company that has developed the Fisker Ocean’s platform and will manufacture the EV at its domestic facility in Graz, Austria, could be involved in the development of the Scout electric SUV.
-On October 5, 2022, Automobilwoche reported that the Canadian company will develop the Scout electric pickup.
+On October 5, 2022, Automobilwoche reported that the Canadian company will develop the Scout electric truck.

 The Scout SUV will look like a proper American utility vehicle.
 Tall, boxy, and masculine, it will have extremely short overhangs that work in the favor of approach and departure angles, an upright front-end, straight lines and smooth surfaces, a sleek and angular greenhouse, chunky wheels wrapped in off-road tires, and vertical tail lamps.